apache/echarts-doc/en/option-gl/series/scatter3D.md

 ) }}

 #${prefix|default('##')} borderWidth(number)=0
-Sets the width of the border enclosing.
+Sets the width of the border.

 #${prefix|default('##')} borderColor(string)='#fff'
-Sets the color of the border enclosin.
+Sets the color of the border.

 {{ target: partial-label-scatter3D }}